Community Advocacy Fellowship > Frequently Asked Questions

 In 2026, we are focusing on Africa & Europe

-90% of applicants will be drawn from these 2 regions and the remaining may be selected from other regions
+At least 80% of selected fellows will be drawn from these 2 regions and the remaining may be selected from other regions

 How are fellows selected?

 Fellows are chosen through a 2-step review process that is open, fair, and transparent.
-Key demographic information, such as name and gender, and other similar characteristics are not shared with reviewers.
-The selection is based on published criteria, such as motivation, interest in advocacy, community involvement, potential impact, and alignment with the Fellowship’s goals, while also ensuring a balance between global and regional representation and strong chapter representation.
+Key demographic information, such as names, genders, contact details, or any other personal identifiers are not shared with reviewers.
+The selection is based on the following criteria:

 Are the in‑person regional Chapter Workshops being discontinued?